Employment Opportunities at U.S. Embassy Beijing

 If you are not eligible for positions listed here, you may be eligible for positions open to Locally Employed Staff (LES).

-Current announcements open only to U.S. EFMs and MOH- All Agencies
+Current announcements open only to U.S. EFMs and U.S. MOH- All Agencies

 HOW TO APPLY